pablofernandezbonnett/learning/labs/kotlin-backend-examples/README.md

 Focus:

-- bad flow vs better flow
+- bad flow vs better flow, meaning compare tangled control flow with versions that are easier to reason about
-- explicit side effects
+- explicit side effects, meaning database writes, network calls, and mutations are visible instead of hidden in surprising places
-- naming and boundaries
+- naming and boundaries, meaning each function and module says clearly what it owns and what it changes
-- code-review-safe structure
+- code-review-safe structure, meaning the code is easy to scan, question, and change without hidden coupling

 ## Rule